weshebert20/design-and-css-challenge-lab/README.md

 ### Description

-A hot, new Denver-based Tech Startup, Relaxr, has approached you to help them develop a new landing page for their company.
+A hot new Denver-based Tech Startup, Relaxr, has approached you to help them develop a new landing page for their company.
 They've handed you the [design file](starter_code/design_file.txt) for the site, along with the copy and assets - they're located in the repo.
-You need to take these files and turn it into a landing page:
+You need to take these files and turn them into a landing page:

 ![Relaxr Landing Page](https://i.imgur.com/aiNUaDW.png)